Rothiss/SuperMacro-turtle-SuperWoW/README.md

   - Ex.
 RunSuperMacro(1);
   - Ex.
 RunSuperMacro("MySuperMacro");
 - You can place SuperMacros on action buttons, but swapping them around is not perfect.
 These problems may not be not fixable with LUA.
-- Read functions.txt for further explanations of these new commands: CraftItem, SayRandom, RunSuperMacro.
+- Read ```functions.md``` for further explanations of these new commands: CraftItem, SayRandom, RunSuperMacro.

 3.04 changes
 - fixed bug: tooltip